 Introduction to Machinery in the EU Market

 Machinery plays a vital role in the engineering industry as well as our everyday lives.
-Machinery is primarily defined as an assembly of parts which accomplishes its intended function by human or animal effort.
+Machinery is primarily defined as an assembly of parts which accomplishes its intended function by a drive system other than directly applied human or animal effort.

 EU Machinery Legislation

 Until the publication of the Machinery Directive (MD) 2006/42/EC on May 17, 2006 and the subsequent 3 year transition period, the Machinery Directive 98/37/EC was the reigning legal framework for machinery in the EU.

 From December 29, 2009, the Machinery Directive 2006/42/EC became fully applicable in the EU as the main legal framework for machinery.

 - Any product placed and made available on the EU Market (either through e-commerce or brick-and-mortar) must comply with the Machinery Safety Directive

 - Non-EU manufacturers wishing to make their products available to EU citizens should appoint a professional Authorized Representative